 2005:

-Honorary Cruise Directors Christy Carlson Romano (the voice of Kim Possible) and Raven Symone (of That's So Raven) take part in an "Evening of Magic" aboard the Disney Magic.
+Honorary Cruise Directors Christy Carlson Romano (the voice of Kim Possible) and Raven Symone (of That's So Raven) take part in an

-The fund-raising event (which raises $2 million for the Make-A-Wish Foundation) commemorates the 75th anniversary of The Children's Miracle Network.
+The fund-raising event (which will raise $2 million for the Make-A-Wish Foundation)

 2004: